star-3gg/flowise-discord-bot/README.md

 # flowise-discord-bot
-Rust implementation of a discord bot for flowise queries that supports slash commands
+Python implementation of a discord bot for flowise queries that supports slash commands